 In addition to its invaluable use during emergencies, The Outback™ is recognized as the most crucially important component of any well-planned Emergency Preparedness Kit or a Food Storage Kit as it allows a family of 4 to easily have enough drinking water.

 To use, simply pour water into the upper chamber through The Outback’s™ pre-filter net to remove large particles of sediment and debris.
-The various Outback™ systems can deliver 6 to 48 gallons of purified water per day, depending on on the system type and source water conditions.
+The various Outback™ systems can deliver up to 24 gallons of purified water per day.

 Outback™ portable water purification bucket system eliminates harmful bacteria and viruses, including E.coli, Cholera, Hepatitis and Polio.
 The official product name is the "OB-25-NF" and the "NF" system indicates the use of a "Nano" pre-filter, which goes farther by removing viruses - achieving greater than 4 log (99.99%) virus reduction rate.
 (See Microbiological Test Results here)

 To begin filtering water, simply pour raw or questionable water through the Pre-Filter net and into the upper pail.